bieganski/numerical/README.md

 # numerical
-Some of my assignments from numerical methods of linear algebra
+Some of my assignments from numerical methods of linear algebra (MIMUW course).